 Somen are very soft wheat noodles.
 They may be eaten cold with a dipping sauce as in zaru soba (cold noodles) or warm, usually in a bowl of soup.
 Since the weather is cold now, I wanted something warm.
 I kept the soup simple, flavored with instant dashi, soy sauce, and mirin so as not to overpower the delicate fragrance and taste of the noodles.
 They reminded me of sakura tea, a Japanese infusion of dried cherry blossoms pickled in plum vinegar and salt.
 I got to taste this refreshing beverage during my last trip to Japan.
 You can read about it here.

 I decided to pair the somen with edamame (green soy beans) for a contrast of colors.
-I also threw in a few shrimps for added flavor.
+I also threw in a few shrimp for added flavor.

-Boil edamame in lightly salted water for about 3 minutes.
+- Boil edamame in lightly salted water for about 3 minutes.
 Remove with a strainer.
-Add shrimps and allow them to cook for 2 minutes or until shrimps curl and turn pink.
+Add shrimp and allow them to cook for 2 minutes or until shrimps curl and turn pink.
 Remove and set aside.
 Discard water.

-Divide cooked somen between 2 bowls.
-Top with half of the edamame and 5 shrimps for each bowl.
+- Divide cooked somen between 2 bowls.
+Top with half of the edamame and 5 shrimp for each bowl.